nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ##### Key Pointers:
 * Kaji does not allow duplicate of module names, therefore, if the existing module has the same name as the new module, you will get an error message
-* Kaji is not case-sensitive, therefore, a new module named `module`  will be treated equally to a module named `MODULE`.
+* Kaji is not case-sentive, therefore, a new module named `module`  will be treated equally as module named `MODULE`.
-* Kaji only allows creation of one module with the `add` command.
-If you enter command `add CS2113 CS2050` will creates a module named `CS2113 CS2050`, instead of two separated modules named `CS2113` and `CS2050` respectively.

 ##### Example:
 Input: add CS2113